yo-yo-yo-jbo/macos_tcc/README.md

 3. Running code in a pre-approved context; this is similar to the previous bulletpoint but injects into an Entitled process; some Entitlements can bypass TCC checks by-design (for instance, `tccd` obviously has `Full Disk Access` - think why it's esential and what the consequences of injecting into it would be!).
 I've talked about Entitlements [in the past](https://github.com/yo-yo-yo-jbo/macos_sip/) so be sure to get familiarized with the concept.
 4. Other unique ideas; for example, [using TimeMachine backups](https://theevilbit.github.io/posts/cve_2020_9771/) to read the `TCC.db` file (and other files).

-Note that TCC bypasses have been abused by malware in the past (e.g. Shlayer) to if you find one make sure to disclosre responsibly!
+Note that TCC bypasses have been abused by malware in the past (e.g. [here](https://www.jamf.com/blog/zero-day-tcc-bypass-discovered-in-xcsset-malware/)), so if you find one make sure to disclosre responsibly!

 ## Summary
 This was an introduction blogpost to TCC, which is another macOS security mechanism.